AthenaCore/AwesomeResponsibleAI/README.md

 [![GitHub](https://img.shields.io/twitter/follow/athenacoreai.svg?label=Follow)](https://twitter.com/athenacoreai)

 # Awesome Responsible AI
-A curated list of awesome academic research, books, code of ethics, courses, data sets, frameworks, institutes, newsletters, principles, podcasts, reports, tools, regulations and standards related to Responsible AI and Human-Centered AI.
+A curated list of awesome academic research, books, code of ethics, courses, data sets, frameworks, institutes, newsletters, principles, podcasts, reports, tools, regulations and standards related to Responsible, Trustworthy, and Human-Centered AI.

 ## Main Concepts

 ### What is Responsible AI?
-Responsible AI refers to the development, deployment, and use of artificial intelligence (AI) systems in ways that are ethical, transparent, accountable, and aligned with human values.
+Responsible AI (RAI) refers to the development, deployment, and use of artificial intelligence (AI) systems in ways that are ethical, transparent, accountable, and aligned with human values.

+### What is Trustworthy AI?

+Trustworthy AI (TAI) refers to artificial intelligence systems designed and deployed to be transparent, robust and respectful of data privacy.

+### What is Human-Centered AI?

+Human-Centered Artificial Intelligence (HCAI) is an approach to AI development that prioritizes human users' needs, experiences, and well-being.

 ### What is a Responsible AI framework?
 Responsible AI frameworks often encompass guidelines, principles, and practices that prioritize fairness, safety, and respect for individual rights.